IT2810/Go-Full/README.md

 ### React-native-remote-svg

-As explained later we thought that we were going to use font-awesome instead of this, however we concluded that font-awesome did not have the symbols we wanted.
+As explained later we thought that we were going to use font-awesome instead of this, but after hearing some bad things about font-awesome for react-native we decided to take the easy path and just use some SVGs.
 This meant that we had to make import the SVG files we wanted, while the 'Image' component in react native does not support SVG files.
 This library makes this possible.
 The implementation of this library can be found in ``screens/eventScreen.js`` and the SVG files can be found in `assets`

 ### React-native-chart-kit